On the cohomology of tautological bundles over Quot schemes of curves: Abstract

 \section{Abstract}

 We consider tautological bundles and their exterior and symmetric powers on the Quot scheme over the projective line.
 We prove and conjecture several statements regarding the vanishing of their higher cohomology, and we describe their spaces of global sections via tautological constructions.
 To this end, we make use of the embedding of the Quot scheme as an explicit local complete intersection in the product of two Grassmannians, studied by Str{\o}mme.
 This allows us to construct resolutions with vanishing cohomology for the tautological bundles and their exterior and symmetric powers.
+We further illustrate our approach with a few additional cohomological calculations.